Honoria Lawrence: Life

-Honoria Marshal was born on 25 December 1808 in Carndonagh, Donegal, Ireland, the twelfth of fifteen children of Rev. George Marshall and Elizabeth Marshall.
+Honoria Marshal was born on 25 December 1808 in Carndonagh, County Donegal, Ireland, the twelfth of fifteen children of Rev. George Marshall and Elizabeth Marshall.
 She was raised nearby by her uncle, the husband of George Marshall's sister, Rear Admiral William Heath (1748–1815).

 She first met her future husband Henry Montgomery Lawrence in 1827.
 He was her second cousin and at the time only a junior officer serving in India.
 The next spring they spent a whirlwind two weeks seeing the sights of London, a first visit for both of them.
 He was deterred from proposing marriage at the time due to his low income.
 They kept up a correspondence for nearly a decade until Henry Lawrence, now a captain, proposed by letter.
 In April 1837, she set sail for Calcutta.

 She arrived in Calcutta in early July, but Captain Lawrence was still on his long journey from the interior of the country, where he was engaged in surveying the Gorakhpur and Allahabad districts.
 They were eventually reunited and married on 21 August.
 From then on, she was almost always at his side as a "lady in camp", supporting and assisting in his work.